 Ways to Take Screenshots on Windows 10

-There are many screenshot tools that you can find online.
+There are many tools to take screenshot on Windows 10 that you can find online.
 But not all of them offer the same functionalities that you need.
 So we will try to provide you with the screenshot tools that are simple yet pack all the necessities that really matter to most.

 Windows Print Screen